hashicorp/terraform-provider-azuread/docs/resources/administrative_unit_role_member.md

 The following arguments are supported:

 * `administrative_unit_object_id` - (Required) The object ID of the administrative unit you want to add the member to.
 Changing this forces a new resource to be created.
-* `member_object_id` - (Required) The object ID of the user or group you want to add as a member of the administrative unit.
+* `member_object_id` - (Required) The object ID of the user, group or service principal you want to add as a member of the administrative unit.
 Changing this forces a new resource to be created.
 * `role_object_id` - (Required) The object ID of the directory role you want to assign.
 Changing this forces a new resource to be created.

 ## Attributes Reference